chenchix/docker-multiarch/README.md

 SUMMARY
 =======

 With this set of scripts you can create an image that can be executed in arm64 and x86_64 at a time.

+Dockerfile and test code in src can be used to test the script

 HOW TO